-Here is Philip Sandifer’s video blog discussing this season’s new approach to visual storytelling.
+Here is Elizabeth Sandifer’s video blog discussing this season’s new approach to visual storytelling.

 And here’s Bablyon 5, which is apparently a television series of some kind, shamelessly ripping off the composition of one of the many beautiful shots in this story.